adnan-laigroo/HospitalManagementSystem/README.md

 - View the list of doctors
 - Add, delete, and update receptionists
 - View the list of receptionists
-- Add, delete, and update patients
+- Add, delete, and update medicines
+- View the list of medicines
-- Add, delete, and update appointments
+- Add, delete, and update medical tests
+- View the list of medical tests
 - Change password
-- Update appointment status

 ### Doctor

 The doctor can perform the following operations:

 - View appointments
-- View the patient list
+- View patient records
-- Update appointment status
+- Prescribe medicines for patients
+- Order medical tests for patients
 - Change password

 ### Receptionist

 The receptionist can perform the following operations:

+- Add, edit, and view patients
 - Add, edit, and view appointments
+- Add, edit, and view prescriptions
+- Add, edit, and view medical test requests
+- Change password

+### Pharmacist

+The pharmacist can perform the following operations:

-- Add, edit, and view patients
+- Add, edit, and view medicines
-- Update appointment status
 - Change password

 ## Data Model and Backend Validation
 ### Doctor

 The `Doctor` class has the following fields and backend validations: